NeoGranular/lanyon/_posts/2017-01-04-martial-god-chapter-01-65.md

 Going through the farmlands was a road which could fit eight horses galloping side by side.
 After this road was the residential area.

 Leading He Yiming, Xu Yuchang arrived in a spacious courtyard and said, “Brother Xiao, I welcome you to the Xu castle.
-However, our Xu family has some rules for the process of hiring spongers.
-I wonder if you have heard about them.”
+However, our Xu family has some rules in hiring spongers.
+I wonder if you have heard about this.”

 He Yiming slowly nodded his head and said, “Before coming here, I have asked around.
-Xu family’s spongers must possess the at least third-layer cultivation.”
+Xu family’s spongers must possess at least third-layer cultivation.”

 While speaking these words, He Yiming was feeling rather emotional inwardly as well.